Good CAT Score: 2025 Requirements by Job Level

 Some detailed reports show performance breakdowns by question type (verbal, mathematical, spatial), though this isn't always shared with candidates.

-Strategies to Improve Your CCAT Score Range
+Strategies to Improve Your CAT Score Range

 If your current score doesn't meet your target range, here's how to systematically improve: